Wildsong/arctic/flexlm/README.md

 of Copy File and Install File messages from the flexlm installer.
 It will stop at this point if the install fails.

+Build the image.

+   docker build -t lmstat .

-For the monitor, the only file we need from the ESRI installation is lmutil.
+The only file we need from the ESRI installation is lmutil.
 When the stage 2 image is built, the file will be copied from the stage1 image to the stage 2.
+(All that work it does just for one file!!)

 Once the builds complete you will have an image containing the lmutil tool and the python web server.